 On September 21, 2016, Canon became a related party when the Company sold the Canon Shares for an aggregate cash purchase price of \$39.7 million, which represented 19.9% of the outstanding shares of common stock of the Company.
 On February 3, 2015, the Company entered into a Co-Development Partnership Agreement (the "Co-Development Agreement") with Canon U.S. Life Sciences, Inc. ("Canon US Life Sciences") to develop a diagnostic test panel to rapidly detect Lyme disease.
 Under the terms of the Co-Development Agreement, the Company received an upfront payment of \$2.0 million from Canon US Life Sciences, and the agreement includes an additional \$6.5 million of consideration upon achieving certain development and regulatory milestones for total aggregate payments of up to \$8.5 million.
-In October 2015, the Company achieved a specified technical requirement and received \$1.5 million related to the achievement of the milestone.
-The Company is eligible to receive an additional \$5.0 million under the arrangement, in two milestone payments of \$2.0 million and \$3.0 million, related to the achievement of additional development and regulatory milestones.
+In October 2015 and June 2018, the Company achieved specified technical requirements and received \$1.5 million and \$2.0 million, respectively, related to the achievement of the milestones.
+The Company is eligible to receive an additional \$3.0 million under the arrangement related to the achievement of a regulatory milestone.
 All payments under the Co-Development Agreement are non-refundable once received.
 The Company will retain exclusive worldwide commercialization rights of any products developed under the Co-Development Agreement, including sales, marketing and distribution and Canon US Life Sciences will not receive any commercial rights and will be entitled to only receive royalty payments on the sales of all products developed under the Co-Development Agreement.
 Either party may terminate the Co-Development Agreement upon the occurrence of a material breach by the other party (subject to a cure period).